sudoxnym/roomba_rest980/README.md

 ## Step 3.5: Cloud issues..
 (Cloud)

-iRobot does some quite interesting things with their API.
-As of current, my implementation does not use the cloud MQTT server (yet).
+iRobot does some unknown things with their cloud API.
+As of current, my implementation does not use the cloud MQTT server (yet), only their HTTP API.
 However, even with the iRobot app and every instance of a connection closed, you may get ratelimited (*sometimes*) with the error "No mqtt slot available".
-There isn't a workaround for this that I know of, except to restart HA/reload the robot's config entry in ~5 minutes.
+The integration handles this by auto-reloading.
+The local state is not interrupted.

 ## Step 4: Rooms!
 (Cloud)